-- All modules are 'open access' with no formal entry requirements. - Modules are largely offered in the evenings with some daytime provision. - Students are taught in small interactive classes, alongside fellow students who are keen to learn and who bring to the class a wide range of experience. - Students working, or wishing to work, with children and young people in education may be considered for direct entry into Year 2 of BA Psychology for Education. - Students may also be able to use their Certificate to gain exemption when transferring to undergraduate study at other institutions of Higher Education.
+- All modules are 'open access' with no formal entry requirements. - Modules are largely offered in the evenings with some daytime provision. - Students are taught in small interactive classes, alongside fellow students who are keen to learn and who bring to the class a wide range of experience. - Students working, or wishing to work, with children and young people in education may be considered for direct entry into Year 2 of BA Psychological Studies (Child Development and Education). - Students may also be able to use their Certificate to gain exemption when transferring to undergraduate study at other institutions of Higher Education.